 The new CAAM Fellowship Program, which will be offered to three to five fellows per year, is a year-long career and project development opportunity for Asian American social issues filmmakers.
 CAAM’s Fellowship Program will create the space for a fulfilling relationship between veteran and emerging media makers and incorporate opportunities to participate in documentary markets and other professional development events.
 The program will include monthly meetings between mentors and fellows, two full cohort gatherings, three mentor-led masterclasses, and more.
 The core cohort convening for the Fellowship will take place at CAAMFest 2019, where fellows will learn the art of the pitch and have the opportunity to pitch their works at the Filmmaker Summit.

 This Fellowship Program is designed specifically for the next generation of the Asian American social issues documentary filmmakers, prioritizing emerging and mid-career filmmakers from under-represented geographies and identities within the Asian American community.
-We will be looking for Asian American documentary directors and producers, but also seeking out cinematographers, editors and other creatives in the field who are looking to make the transition into director and producing.
+We will be looking for Asian American documentary directors and producers, but also seeking out cinematographers, editors and other creatives in the field who are looking to make the transition into directing or producing.

 CAAM’s vision has always been to support a community of media makers to nurture careers and creativity in the field of documentary film.
 Our new Program goal is to expand our reach and to serve makers in the Asian American landscape from a diversity of backgrounds, identities and geographies — especially those ethnicities that are currently under-represented, like Southeast Asian.
 The goal is to nurture not only the Fellows projects and careers but also contribute to a community of makers that is eager to support one another and uplift the quality of filmmaking across the board.

 Now accepting applications!
 Please visit Submittable to apply.
 The deadline for the 2020 CAAM Fellowship application is Monday, November 18, 2019.